 Colon is a very small village located in the state of Michigan.
 With a population of 1,200 people and just one neighborhood, Colon is the 452nd largest community in Michigan.
-Colon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Colon has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Because occupations involving physical labor dominate the local economy, Colon is generally considered to be a blue-collar town.
 38.72% of the Colon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Colon is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Colon who work in office and administrative support (15.49%), food service (9.60%), and sales jobs (7.91%).